 - Create breasts that are soft and more symmetrical

-As an added benefit, fat collection for transplantation is achieved with liposuction techniques, which create a more slender appearance in areas where fat is removed.
-Most commonly, liposuction is performed in the abdominal region, flanks, thighs, or buttocks to obtain an adequate volume of fat to complete the SIEF procedure.
+As an added benefit, fat collection for transplantation is achieved with liposuction techniques, which creates a more slender appearance in the areas where fat is removed.
+Most commonly, liposuction is performed in the abdominal region, flanks, hips, thighs, or buttocks to obtain an adequate volume of fat to complete the SIEF procedure.

 Any woman who is in good health and has a sufficient amount of fat to complete the SIEF procedure may be a candidate for this technique.
 If you are considering removal of your breast implants and want to find out if SIEF is an option for you, we invite you to schedule a consultation with Dr. Pinsky.
 During your appointment, he will thoroughly examine your breasts, assess the condition of your health, and discuss the reasons and goals you have for the procedure.
 He will also evaluate how much fat can be liposuctioned from your body to accomplish the degree of augmentation you desire after implant removal.
 Finally, Dr. Pinsky will present you with the best surgical options for removing your implants and achieving the best results.